Left Continue shopping

 The city sang its menu

 Before neon, Havana advertised in melody.
-The pregoneros — street vendors with sung sales calls — walked these streets with peanut cones and fruit carts, each with their own tune.
-Musicologists would later count nearly five hundred Cuban songs born from those street cries.
-The man selling you lunch was also the city's soundtrack.
+The pregoneros — street vendors who sold by singing — worked these blocks with peanut cones and fruit carts, every one of them with his own tune.
+Musicologists later counted close to five hundred Cuban songs that grew out of those street cries.
+The man selling you lunch was the soundtrack too.
+You bought a cone of maní and got a chorus with it.

 The Prado, Havana — the boulevard where the city strolled, 1900-1915